 · Loss of goals and a sense of despair about the future

 · Experiencing aching arms in wanting to hold the baby

 · Grief and loss may last longer than anticipated

-Acknowledging the loss of your dreams for a family is an essential component of the grieving process.
-Please do not feel that you are to blame, or that you could have done something to prevent the loss.
+Acknowledging the loss of your dreams for a family is essential to the grieving process.
+Please do not feel that you are to blame or could have done something to prevent the loss.
 This was not your fault.

 If you have suffered a trauma of pregnancy loss or a baby, talking to a therapist that can provide compassion and a safe space with a trusting relationship may help heal the traumatic issues associated with your grief and loss.
 Psychotherapy modalities, interventions, and clinical techniques provide essential treatment when working with mothers who have suffered a pregnancy loss.

 Collaborating with a therapist provides a vital component in assisting mothers to grieve and mourn the loss of a pregnancy or baby.
 If you listen closely, these are not only stories that encompass grief and loss.
 These stories provide healing, hope, love, and resilience.
 A therapist can help provide an essential role in processing the suffering of the pregnancy or baby loss and walk alongside you to begin the journey of healing.

 If You Are Experiencing a Crisis or Suicidal Thoughts